AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 ### Deleting a property: `deleteproperty`

-Deletes a property identified by its UUID.
+Deletes a property identified by its unique ID.

 Format: `deleteproperty PROPERTY_ID`

 * Deletes the property with the specified `PROPERTY_ID`.
-* The UUID refers to the ID number shown in the displayed property list.
 * The command only works on properties currently visible in the property list panel.
 Use the [list](#listing-all-contacts-and-properties-list) command first if needed.

 Examples: